KusumSangwan08/DA-project-EDA-of-Movies-and-TV-Shows-IMDB/README.md

-# -Movies-and-TV-Shows-IMDB---Exploratory-Data-Analysis-EDA-
+# EDA of Movies-and-TV-Shows-IMDB
-I will be doing data analysis on Movies and TVShows IMDB.
-I have downloaded the dataset from Kaggle https://www.kaggle.com/datasets/milanvaddoriya/imdb-movie-rating.
-I will be using different tools like pandas, seaborn, matplotlib and numpy etc, to analyse the data.
+In this project, I have done exploratory data analysis on Movies and TVShows IMDB.
+The dataset used in this projects is available on Kaggle https://www.kaggle.com/datasets/milanvaddoriya/imdb-movie-rating.
+This dataset consists of IMDB ratings of top 1000 movies and tv shows.

-About the dataset
-This dataset contains IMDB rating of top 1000 movies and tv shows.

-Python Libraries used : numpy , pandas , seaborn , plotly , matplotlib
+Python Libraries used : numpy, pandas, seaborn, plotly, matplotlib.